 We come back regularly throughout the year to ensure the fleas don’t come back.
 If you see any flea activity between your regularly scheduled service, simply give us a call.
 We’ll come back for free!

-Although fleas can be prevented by treating your pet regularly with veterinarian-approved treatments, fleas still can find their way onto your property.
-Once they’ve invaded your home, it’s incredibly frustrating to get rid of them.
-Frequent vacuuming can help a little, but ultimately, you’ll want to call Fox Pest Control to make your home safe and comfortable again.
+Although fleas can be prevented by treating your pet regularly with veterinarian-approved treatments, they can still find their way onto your property in North Shore.
+Once they’ve invaded your home, it’s incredibly frustrating to get rid of fleas.
+Frequent vacuuming can help, but ultimately, you’ll want to call Fox Pest Control in North Shore to make your home safe and comfortable again.

-Fleas can carry numerous diseases that can be transferred to humans, including:
+Fleas can carry numerous diseases that can be transmitted to humans, including:

 Flea-borne (murine) Typhus